“This history is written in

 Steiner's conception of the Godhead is complex.
 The Godhead is, in a sense, the creative force within everything, hence it is immanent everywhere.
-On the other hand, however, it generally has no direct involvement with us, and may more truly be conceived as divine will, the divine impulse behind creation, a nebulous force rather than a specific divine presence.
+On the other hand, however, the Godhead generally has no direct involvement with us, and may more truly be conceived as divine will, the divine impulse behind creation, a nebulous force rather than a specific divine presence.
 The universe as described by Steiner is aswarm with gods who stand below the Godhead; they interact with us as the Godhead does not.
-And in no sense, according to Steiner, do we live in a monotheistic universe.
-Only in a distant future may the universe become monotheistic — that is, only then will God become fulfilled as the One True God.
+In no sense, according to Steiner, do we live in a monotheistic universe.
+Only in a distant future may the universe become monotheistic — that is, only then will the Godhead become fulfilled in the form of a One True God.
 We will by then have joined with this God, and we will have been redeemed.
 In a sense, we ourselves will be this God.
 If we think of the Godhead as the origin, then God is the goal.
-[See, e.g., "All" and the entry for "Godhead" in the BRIEF WALDORF / STEINER ENCYCLOPEDIA.]
+[See, e.g., "All", "God", and the entry for "Godhead" in the BRIEF WALDORF / STEINER ENCYCLOPEDIA.]

 Concerning Steiner's treatment of Jehovah: Steiner’s doctrines contain many traces of anti-Semitism.
 He said that The ancient Jews were spiritually no more advanced than embryos, and because they clung to their infantile ideas (the Old Testament), they led us to the materialistic, atheistic mess we're in today.